nikki93/flo/readme.md

     d  2  2010-09-04 00:00  deliver assignment
     t  4  clean apartment

-### Looking up tagged items
+### Look up tagged items

 Looking up items belonging to a tag then becomes fast.
-The looked up tag is not printed in the list.
+The tag is not printed in the listing.

     $ f .w
        2    tomorrow 15:00  meeting

-### Removing items
+### Remove items

-After eating your lunch, you might want to remove it.
+After eating your lunch, you might want to remove the event.

     $ f -r 0
        0       today 19:00  watch movie